MaaAssistantArknights/MaaAssistantArknights/docs/en-us/readme.md

 ## Supports for overseas clients

 At present, most of the functions of the International client (US client), Japanese client, Korean client, and traditional Chinese client have been supported.
 However, due to the small number of overseas users and the shortage of project personnel, many functions have not been fully tested, so please experience it yourself.
-If you encounter a bug, or have a strong demand for a certain function, welcome to [Issues](https://github.com/MaaAssistantArknights/MaaAssistantArknights/issues) and [Discussions](https://github.com/MaaAssistantArknights/MaaAssistantArknights/discussions) to ask questions.
+If you encounter a bug or have a strong demand for a certain function, welcome to [Issues](https://github.com/MaaAssistantArknights/MaaAssistantArknights/issues) and [Discussions](https://github.com/MaaAssistantArknights/MaaAssistantArknights/discussions) to ask questions.
 And feel free to join us in building the MAA!
 Please refer to [Overseas Clients Adaptation](#overseas-clients-adaptation)

 ### CLI Support